bushwickfc/owners-db/README.md

 ## pygsheets (by @darrenklein)

 I used pygsheets[https://github.com/nithinmurali/pygsheets] to access Google sheets.
-Two gitignored files are required to run this library: `client_secret.json` and `sheets.googleapis.com-python.json`
+Two top-level gitignored files are required to run this library:

+- `client_secret.json`
+- `sheets.googleapis.com-python.json`

+Following the pygsheets instruction to set up an OAuth Google API key will produce the `client_secret.json` file; when you put that in your project and run the script for the first time, you'll be prompted to visit an authorization web page and enter a secret key from that page - this will create the `sheets.googleapis.com-python.json` file automatically.

 ## Schema